COLUMBUS TREE SUBCOMMISSION

 Steve Cothrel

 Steve Cothrel holds a Bachelor of Science and Master of Science degrees in natural resources management from The Ohio State University.
-He has more than 35 years of experience as an urban forester and/or parks superintendent with state and municipal governments.
-He is an International Society of Arboriculture (ISA) certified arborist and municipal specialist and a licensed pesticide applicator.
+He has more than 40 years of experience as an urban forester and/or parks superintendent with state and municipal governments.
+He is an International Society of Arboriculture (ISA) certified arborist and urban forest professional.
 He is also a past adjunct instructor of arboriculture at Columbus State Community College.
-Steve serves on two local municipal tree commissions and does considerable volunteer work (including holding board and officer positions) with several nonprofits and professional organizations.
-He was awarded Honorary Life Membership in both ISA and the Society of Municipal Arborists (SMA), and he is a Past President of SMA.
+Steve serves on two municipal tree commissions and does considerable volunteer work with several nonprofits and professional organizations.
+He was awarded Honorary Life Membership in both ISA and the Urban and Community Forestry Society (UCFS) and he is a past president of UCFS.

 Julie Predieri